alan-turing-institute/environmental-ds-book/book/community/notes/notes-showtell.md

 We're delighted to have you here 🎉

-**What?** *The Environmental Data Science is a **community aiming to learn and discuss scientific software practises/developments fostered by AI and data science for a better understanding of our Planet Earth and environmental systems**.
+**What?** The Environmental Data Science is a community aiming to learn and discuss scientific software practises/developments fostered by AI and data science for a better understanding of our Planet Earth and environmental systems.

-[Show and Tell](https://the-environmental-ds-book.netlify.app/community/coworking/coworking-showtell.html) are **online coworking calls** to gather feedback informally, but more importantly, it's a bi-monthly celebration of what you, your team and/or someone else of the community has accomplished.
+[Show and Tell](https://the-environmental-ds-book.netlify.app/community/coworking/coworking-showtell.html) are **online coworking calls** to gather feedback informally, but more importantly, it's a bi-monthly celebration of what you, your team and/or someone else in the community has accomplished.

 *Read more about it here: https://the-environmental-ds-book.netlify.app/community/coworking.html*